 Formative Evaluation with young children

 After the implementation of the product had been completed, we conducted three 25 minute sessions with two target users each (6 children total); the children were from two different classes at the CYC.
-The first session was conducted with a 3 year old girl and a 5 year old boy, and the subsequent sessions included two 4 year old girls yeah.
-While 3 of the children had iPads at home, they were only used for “bed time TV” or rarely for games.
-The other 3 children only used the iPads at the CYC in the context of their activities.
-As the teachers suggested, we chose to conduct a session with 2 children at the same time so that they could help and motivate each other.
-The goal of this formative evaluation session was to examine how our actual target users would respond, as well as to get an idea about the possible differences between 3, 4, and 5 year olds.
+The first session was conducted with a 3 year old girl and a 5 year old boy, and both subsequent sessions included two 4 year old girls yeah.
+While three of the children had iPads at home, they were restricted to “bed-time TV” or rarely for games.
+The other three children only used iPads at the CYC in the context of their activities.
+As the teachers suggested, we chose to conduct the sessions with two children simultaneously; allowing them to help and motivate one another.
+The goal of these formative evaluation sessions was to ascertain how target users would respond, as well as determine possible differences between 3, 4, and 5 year olds.
 More specifically, we were interested in answering the following questions mainly through observation, but also through direct feedback from the children:

 What areas are the children having trouble with (and why)?